-Question: In Connecticut is evading responsibility a felony or misdemeanor?
+Question: In Connecticut, is evading responsibility a felony or misdemeanor?

 Answer: Evasion of responsibility (CT Statute 14-224) when driving in Connecticut is a serious violation that comes with an automatic license suspension.
 This type of violation remains on your Connecticut driver’s record for 10 years (minor moving violations only remain on your record for three years and points for two years from the conviction date.)

 Whether or not you are convicted of a felony or misdemeanor depends on the severity of the incident.
-A hit-and-run resulting in a death or serious injury is a felony and comes with a term of imprisonment of up to 10 years.
+A hit-and-run resulting in a death or serious injury is a felony and comes with imprisonment of up to 10 years.
 A hit-and-run causing minor injury or property damage is a misdemeanor and carries a prison term of up to one year.

 - Section 14-224(a) is the most severe.
-It is described as evading responsibility (hit-and-run) following involvement in an accident that results in fatality or serious injury.
+It is described as evading responsibility (hit-and-run) following involvement in an accident that results in a fatality or serious injury.
 Any person who violates the provisions of subsection (a) of this section shall be fined not more than $10,000 or be imprisoned not less than one year nor more than 10 years or be both fined and imprisoned.
-The minimum driver's license suspension is one year and the maximum is five years.
+The minimum driver’s license suspension is one year, and the maximum is five years.

 - 14-224(c) is for racing a motor vehicle on a public road.
 A first violation of this section means you lose your license for 30 days; subsequent violations result in 90-day suspensions.
 If cited, you will be fined $75 to $600 or be imprisoned for up to a year, or both.
-On subsequent violations the fees rise from a minimum of $100 to a maximum of $1,000.
+On subsequent violations, the fees rise from a minimum of $100 to a maximum of $1,000.